-In addition to discussing the overall development conditions, this report will serve as the preliminary stormwater drainage study for the mixed-use portion of the Paragon Star development.
+In addition to discussing the overall development conditions, this report will serve as the final stormwater drainage study for the first phase of development of the mixed-use portion of the Paragon Star development.
 The mixed-use development will encompass approximately 38 acres of the Paragon Star property.
 The proposed site is situated between Interstate 470 and the Little Blue River.
-Paragon Parkway will be constructed running east-west and will bisect the mixed-use development.
+Paragon Parkway will be constructed running east-west, bisecting the mixed-use development.
 Paragon Parkway will connect to the south roundabout on River Road on the east and the new roundabout on View High Drive to the west.